phbroc/devart-template/project_posts/2014-03-13-Three-Colors-Three-Width.md

 2. middle color & middle line width
 3. ending color & ending line width

 Between this markers, colors and line width can be calculated as interpolation with the nearest values.
+The fact it's only mixing 3 colors in screen blending mode on a black background, make it easier to get a nice chromatic feeling as a result.

 ## A second live action with the ring
 Work is in progress.
 I can reach some surprising effects now !
 It becomes harder to really understand what key press will trigger on the screen.
+I have add a test to prevent from FPS (frame per second) shut down.
+This happens when there are to many curves to draw on the screen, screen will freeze (and computer will burn :-/) !.
+To do so I check if FPS is lower than 50 frames per second (usually it is 60 on my computer).
+When it comes lower than 50, it's no more possible to add more curves for the drawing.
 I made this video today :

 https://www.youtube.com/watch?v=Wm8W3jU6sy4